ErkkaLehmus/InstancedImpostors/README.md

 yours
  Erkka from Enormous Elk

-PS. a quick note at 29th of March 2024; the current version source code is partially messy and not properly commented.
-Sorry for that, I was working when tired and just aimed at a quick upgrade, adding terrain and a hermit cabin.
+PS. a quick note at 6th of April 2024; the current version source code is rather messy, and there are unused pieces of codes lingering around.
+    That is because I've been experimenting with different optimization methods, and leaving the various versions of test code just in case I'd need them later.
+    Also, many of the later additions are not properly commented, so it might be a pain to figure out how the code works.
+    In case you wish to copy, modify and extend it for your own needs, feel free to do so.
+And just send me a message if there is something you struggle to figure out.

 ## Background